in-c0/spotify-lyrics-translator/README.md

 ### License

-MIT
+MIT License

 --

 Have questions/feature requests?
-Send a DM.
+Start a new (Discussion)[https://github.com/in-c0/spotify-lyrics-translator/discussions] or create a new (Issue)[https://github.com/in-c0/spotify-lyrics-translator/issues]
 Feel free to share feedback or contribute by creating a new issue/PR!